Prethermalization without temperature: Introduction

-In sum, our work (i) widens the scope of Floquet prethermalization, while (ii) also shedding light on the mystery of the NMR time-crystal experiment.
+In sum, our work (i) widens the scope of Floquet prethermalization, (ii) expands the toolkit for using Floquet system to generate dynamics with novel drives and symmetries and (iii) sheds light on the mystery of the NMR time-crystal experiment.
 In particular, we also predict that a slight and straightforward modification of the original experimental NMR protocol \cite{rovny_observation_2018, RovnyPRB} --{a judicious choice of an optimal magnetic field driving protocol}-- will \textit{exponentially} enhance the many-body lifetime of the observed DTC.

+The rest of this manuscript is structured as follows.
+In Section~\ref{sec:model}, we present the drive studied in the NMR DTC experiment, and introduce a family of short-range interacting one-dimensional spin 1/2 models inspired by the experiment as model systems to provide evidence confirming our picture.
+We then analyse the regimes of thermalization for our model drives in Section~\ref{sec:heating}, showing how one can engineer a long-lived approximate emergent $U(1)$ conservation that can show non-trivial magnetization dynamics even at infinite temperature and enhance the lifetime of the DTC signal observed in the NMR experiment.
+Section~\ref{sec:distinguish} provides concrete signatures for distinguishing between the different MBL and prethermal regimes in experiment, while Section~\ref{sec:conclusion} concludes with a summary and outlook.